-To the best of the Company's knowledge, the temporary license received by IEC for the activities of the buoys was extended until December 31, 2024.
-On August 7, 2024, subsequent to balance sheet date, a notice was received at the Company from IEC, according to which insofar as all the conditions required to complete the sale to Israel Ports Company are met, then the delivery of the buoys to Israel Ports Company and Energy Infrastructures is expected to be carried out on October 1, 2024, and that IEC intends to stop providing service at the buoys from that date.
-The Company continues to work with all the relevant parties, including regulatory parties, to ensure that the operational continuity of the buoys is not affected during this process.
-The Company is unable at this time to assess the effect on the Company of transferring the operations at the buoys to Energy Infrastructures.
+To the best of the company's knowledge, the temporary license received by IEC for the activities of the buoys was extended until December 31, 2024.
+On August 7, 2024, a notice was received at the company from IEC, according to which as long as all the conditions required to complete the sale to Israel Ports Company are met, then the delivery of the buoys to Israel Ports Company and Energy Infrastructures is expected to be carried out on October 1, 2024, and that IEC intends to stop providing service in the buoys as of that date.
+Despite the aforementioned, the buoys have not yet been delivered and IEC informed the company that it will continue to provide the services until the buoys are transferred to Energy Infrastructures Ltd. The company continues to work with all the relevant parties, including regulatory parties, to ensure that the operational continuity of the buoys will not be affected during this process.
+The Company is unable at this time to assess the effect on the Company of the transfer of operations at the buoys to Energy Infrastructures Ltd..